convenia/Pigeon/docs/TESTING.md

 );
 ```

-### Consume
+### Consuming
 Just like asserting a published message, you can easily assert that a consumer has been started in the correct queue using `assertConsuming`.

-The `timeout` and `multiple` parameters are optional, if you don't pass this parameters then timeout and multiplicity wont be checked.
+The `timeout` and `multiple` parameters are optional, if you don't pass this parameters then timeout and multiplicity won't be checked.
 ```php
 Pigeon::fake();